Vambane/Vambane/README.md

-- 👋 Hi, I’m @Vambane
+- 👋 Hi, I’m Yesu Crestu, resurrecting one line of code at a time.
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science/Analytics.
+Unlike most analytics I do not count the amount of calarious I take.
+I always get an error 'Mishape'.
 - 🌱 I’m currently learning Python for Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything data science/analytics
 - 📫 How to reach me ...

 <!---